 Chop has little to no nutritional value for any living organism.

 Chop is a salad offering little protein necessary to produce amino acids which feathers are formed from.

 Now that CBD oil has become all-the-rage and is the go-to for anything that ails a mammal now finds its way into avian care.

 Because it’s good for 150-pound humans and 40-pound dogs, somehow it translates perfectly to 64-gram modern micro velociraptors with the ability to fly in part owing too a 200 BPM standing heart rate.

-To put that in perspective a 20 year old 2 legged mammal sprinter may hit 200 BPMs at thier top speed.
+To put that in perspective a 20-year-old 2 legged mammal sprinter may hit 200 BPMs at their top speed.

 “Where is the connection?” – he asks rhetorically.